 So, let’s get at it – post your comments and let’s get a healing community going here.
 Looking forward to hearing from you…

-If this is your first visit, just sign up to be on the list for a publication announcement and register so you can post comments.
-Susan is an Episcopal Priest of 25 years with a compelling story to tell about the discrimination she suffered in the ordination process of the church in the Episcopal Diocese of Southern Virginia the the Diocese of Albany from 1987 to the present.
-Visit her website at http://gettherightwriter.com to read more of her articles and books.
+If this is your first visit, just register below to receive our newsletter and important emails.
+Lady Father is now available for purchase on Amazon.com.
+Susan is an Episcopal Priest of 33 years with a compelling story to tell about the discrimination she suffered in the ordination process of the church in the Episcopal Diocese of Southern Virginia the the Diocese of Albany from 1987 to the present.
+Visit her Facebook page at http://facebook.com/ladyfather to read more of her articles and posts.